India moves closer to electronic trading for rate swaps

-MUMBAI Indian regulators could clear the way for the electronic trading of interest rate swaps as early as this month, officials said, as part of a Reserve Bank drive to increase trade volumes in the country's under-developed domestic debt market.
+MUMBAI Jan 9 Indian regulators could clear the way for the electronic trading of interest rate swaps as early as this month, officials said, as part of a central bank drive to increase trade volumes in the country's under-developed domestic debt market.

 The shift to an anonymous and more transparent electronic trading platform is expected to boost trading volumes for rate swaps, which averaged 78.7 billion rupees ($1.26 billion) a day in November in the current over-the-counter market.